by Eaman Elhadri

 This may seem obvious, but for those of you who don’t think you can read a book over, trust me, you can and you should!

-It is beneficial for children when you read-aloud the same book (yes even over and over again) because they will develop a relationship with the story and truly understand it better as they age, inshAllah.
+It is beneficial for children when you read-aloud the same book (yes even over and over again) because they will develop a relationship with the story and truly understand it better as they age.

-Activity 7 – Provide eBooks and audio books
+Activity 7 – Jump into eBooks and audio books!

-It’s the perfect time to read your eBooks and audio books (that you’ve already paid for)!
+It’s the perfect time to read your eBooks and play audio books.

 Meet Libby – a free Library App!

 Thousands of public libraries offer eBooks and audio books for free in the Libby App!
-Just type in your library card and start reading/listenting.
+Just type in your library card and start reading/listening.

 Auntie Turns the Page!

-InshAllah, we’ll be reading classic children’s literature, as well as Islamic children’s literature to your children, while you take a break to go stare at a empty wall.😉 After reading aloud, Your children are free to ask questions at the end of the livestream, if they’d like!
-InshAllah.
+I’ll be reading classic children’s literature, as well as Islamic children’s literature to your children, while you take a break to go stare at a empty wall.😉

 Tip – Do what you know